kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/config.md

 In `Kora`, application configuration is usually described by an interface annotated with `@ConfigSource`: the path in the file points to the section to read, and the interface methods describe required values, optional values, and defaults.
-Libraries and reusable configuration shapes use `@ConfigValueExtractor`, which creates only the extraction rule, while the concrete path is selected in the library module.
+Libraries and reusable configuration shapes use `@ConfigMapper`, which creates only the mapping rule, while the concrete path is selected in the library module.

 For a step-by-step walkthrough before the reference details, see [HOCON Configuration](../guides/config-hocon.md) and [YAML Configuration](../guides/config-yaml.md).